palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/CustomGPT/Lab _Create_a_CustomGPT.md

 - **Special Features**: [Randomization, themed add-ons, customization, safety tips, etc.]

 ---
+Possible prompt using the template

+'''
 This template mirrors your "Bear’s Drinking Game Maker" workflow but can now be **easily adapted** for any future CustomGPT project.
 Let me know if you'd like me to help develop more specific GPTs! 🚀

+Custom GPT template
+'''